Toxic Tribalism: Herd Mentality in America- Part 1

 Fantasy vs. Reality

 Republican politicians are increasingly ideological, regressive and void of any meaningful political substance.
 Their intolerance, hypocrisy, dogmatism, divisiveness and authoritarian tendencies are emboldened by a fierce and gross misuse of power and exploitation of America’s social institutions and world resources.
 Republican politicians love hyperbole, false narratives and the complete distortion of reality.
 This consciousness distorting trifecta exploits the minds of the uninformed and twists fantasy and reality into a mix of delusion, illusion, confusion, myopia and self-destruction.
 Individuals open themselves up to charlatans and tyrants that claim to possess the answers to all of their problems.
 Under these methods, objective reality becomes irrelevant and the subjective opinions of sycophantic, dogmatic, ideological and crazed individuals seeps into the fabric of the nation and corrupts the minds of the uninformed.

 During times of wealth and prosperity, tribe mentality and ideological extremes are limited; individuals are less aware of their social standing and the standing of their neighbor when their basic needs are met.
 However, when the economy collapses, like the housing market crash and subsequent recession in 2008, individuals become more conscious of their place in the social hierarchy.
 This lays the foundation and opens the door for demagogues and xenophobes, like Donald Trump, to exploit the political system by professing a racist agenda that directs blame away from the banks, politicians and corporations that caused the recession, and towards immigrants and minorities.
-This is a common strategy among despotic leaders and governments who wish to direct attention away from their own integrity and accountability and towards an unassuming group so that they can continue plundering society, exploiting social programs and controlling the political narrative.
+This is a common strategy among despotic leaders and governments who wish to direct attention away from their own lack of integrity and accountability, and towards an unassuming group so that they can continue plundering society, exploiting social programs and controlling the political narrative.